Maissacrement/automate_dns/README.md

 ## Intro

-Once the conteur is launched you can propagate the dns on your machine by modifying the path /etc/resolv.conf
+Once the container is launched you can propagate the dns on your machine by modifying the path /etc/resolv.conf

 In order to make the dns identifiable you will need to mention the ip address of the dns server via the nameserver entry